jniziol/SD110-colored-blocks-demo/README.md

 You can see a working demo, [here](https://jniziol.github.io/SD110-colored-blocks-demo/)

-> Notice that the Javascript file is __NOT__ being loaded by the HTML.
-You will need to update your HTML to ensure that it it loading the JS file.

 ### NOTE

 There is a known timing bug that occurs with `ALERT`.
 Your last square will __NOT__ be colored until after the alert pops up.
 This is a known issue with the Web Api.
 Do not fret, it is not an issue with your code.